R2Northstar/ModdingDocs/docs/source/native/async.rst

 For more information, check out the `squirrel documentation on threads <http://www.squirrel-lang.org/squirreldoc/reference/language/threads.html>`_ and `sq functions of threads <http://www.squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#thread>`_. rsquirrel is very similar to vanilla squirrel in this regard.

+A thread is considered finished, after the threaded function returned a value.
+This may be ``null``.

 Spinning off a thread
 ^^^^